Heidberg-Melverode: History

 Melverode is at least 1100 years old, but was first mentioned in documents in 1007.
 The village was incorporated into Braunschweig in 1934.

 In contrast, Heidberg was only developed, on land which was formerly part of the village of Melverode, as a new residential area in 1958.

 Sights and landmarks

-The baroque palace Schloss Richmond ("Richmond Palace") lies in the north of the district.
+The Baroque palace Schloss Richmond ("Richmond Palace") lies in the north of the district.
 The palace was built between 1768 and 1769, with a surrounding English garden planned by Lancelot "Capability" Brown, for Princess Augusta of Great Britain, wife of Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel, to remind her of her home in England.

-Located to the north of Schloss Richmond are the buildings of the former Academy for Youth Leadership (German: Akademie für Jugendführung) of the Hitler Youth, which today house a school for adult education.
+Located to the north of Schloss Richmond are the buildings of the former Academy for Youth Leadership (German: Akademie für Jugendführung) of the Hitler Youth, which today houses a school for adult education.

 One of the most notable buildings in Melverode is the 13th century, late Romanesque church St. Nikolai.
 Also located in Melverode is the artificial lake and recreation area Südsee.
 Another artificial lake in the district is the Heidbergsee, located in the Heidbergpark.